HobbyChop/sDS/README.md

 - Start: open the PRESETS page
 - D-pad up and down: pick a setting in the LAB
 - D-pad left and right: change the value
-- L and R: switch LAB page (channels, DRUMS)
+- L and R: switch LAB page (channels, DRUMS, SAMPLES)
 - X, Y, Select: on the PRESETS page, save / load / rename a slot

 ## Shaping the sound